wp-plugins/calculated-fields-form/README.txt

 = Q: The calculated form doesn't appear in the public website.
 Solution? =

-A: In the the "throubleshoot area" (located below the list of forms in the settings area) change the "Script load method" from "Classic" to "Direct".
+A: In the "throubleshoot area" (located below the list of forms in the settings area) change the "Script load method" from "Classic" to "Direct".

 = Q: How to create multi-page forms? =